austinbillings/jawn/README.md

 # jawn.js
 ## A collection of tiny, specialized javascript utilities.
-Need a jawn?
+Use that jawn.

-by Austin for free.
+Parse and manipulate filepaths and URIs, inspect and extrude objects, alter letter casing, and lots more. by Austin, for free.

 ======